Home » Drawing Tutorials » Basic Drawing Tutorials » How to Draw an Eye from the Side

 Step 10: Check and finalize the drawing

-For this reason, we tried to break down the process of drawing eyes from different angles as clearly as possible.
+For this reason, we have tried to break down the process of drawing eyes from different angles as clearly as possible.

 Drawing this part of the face from the side involves many additional nuances that should be considered carefully.